awsdocs/amazon-ec2-user-guide-windows/doc_source/EBSOptimized.md

 An Amazon EBS–optimized instance uses an optimized configuration stack and provides additional, dedicated capacity for Amazon EBS I/O\.
 This optimization provides the best performance for your EBS volumes by minimizing contention between Amazon EBS I/O and other traffic from your instance\.

-EBS–optimized instances deliver dedicated bandwidth to Amazon EBS, with options between 425 Mbps and 14,000 Mbps, depending on the instance type you use\.
+EBS–optimized instances deliver dedicated bandwidth to Amazon EBS, with options between 425 Mib/s and 14,000 Mib/s, depending on the instance type you use\.
 When attached to an EBS–optimized instance, General Purpose SSD \(`gp2`\) volumes are designed to deliver within 10% of their baseline and burst performance 99% of the time in a given year, and Provisioned IOPS SSD \(`io1`\) volumes are designed to deliver within 10% of their provisioned performance 99\.9% of the time in a given year\.
 Both Throughput Optimized HDD \(`st1`\) and Cold HDD \(`sc1`\) guarantee performance consistency of 90% of burst throughput 99% of the time in a given year\.
 Non\-compliant periods are approximately uniformly distributed, targeting 99% of expected total throughput each hour\.
 For more information, see [Amazon EBS Volume Types](EBSVolumeTypes.md)\.

 **Topics**
 + [Instance Types that Support EBS Optimization](#ebs-optimization-support)